c0y0tl/asl/gedonia/README.md

 ## Problem Solving
 * If the Autosplitter function does not work, try restarting LiveSplit.
+* If the Autosplitter function does not work, try start new game and after loading launch LiveSplit.

 ## Credits
 Based off [ash-help](https://github.com/just-ero/asl-help) library by Ero.